-AltaGas' Midstream platform is heavily focused on the Montney resource play in Northeastern B.C. and centers around global exports, which is where the Company believes the market is headed for resource development over the long-term.
+AltaGas' Midstream platform is heavily focused on the Montney and Deep Basin resource plays and centers around global exports, which is where the Company believes the market is headed for Canadian resource development over the long-term.
 AltaGas also operates a broader set of midstream infrastructure assets across the WCSB and select regions in the U.S., which are all focused on connecting customers and markets in the most efficient manner possible.

-There are three core pillars to AltaGas' Midstream platform that are integral to each other and facilitate the Company's wellhead to tidewater and beyond value chain.
+There are three core pillars to AltaGas' Midstream platform that are integral to each other and facilitate the Company's wellhead to tidewater value chain.
 These include:

-- Global Exports, which includes AltaGas' two LPG export terminals where the Company has capacity to export up to 150,000 Bbl/d of propane and butane to key markets in Asia; - Natural Gas Gathering, Processing and Extraction, which includes 1.2 Bcf/d of extraction processing capacity and approximately 1.1 Bcf/d of raw field gas processing capacity, which is heavily focused on the Montney; and

-Fractionation and Liquids Handling platform, which includes 65 MBbl/d of fractionation capacity and a sizable liquids handling footprint.
+- Global Exports, which includes AltaGas' two operational LPG export terminals where the Company has capacity to export up to 150,000 Bbl/d of propane and butane to key markets in Asia; - Natural Gas Gathering, Processing and Extraction, which includes 1.2 Bcf/d of extraction processing capacity and approximately 1.2 Bcf/d of raw field gas processing capacity, which is heavily focused on the Montney and Deep Basin; and - Fractionation and Liquids Handling, which includes 85 MBbl/d of fractionation capacity and a sizable liquids handling footprint.

-The Midstream segment also consists of natural gas, crude oil, and NGL marketing business, domestic logistics, trucking and rail terminals, and approximately 3.2 million barrels of liquid storage capability though a network of underground salt caverns through the Company's Strathcona Storage Joint Venture with ATCO Energy Solutions Ltd, as well as AltaGas' 10 percent interest in the MVP.
+The Midstream segment also consists of natural gas and NGL marketing business, domestic logistics, trucking and rail terminals, and approximately 3.2 million barrels of liquid storage capability though a network of underground salt caverns through the Company's Strathcona Storage Joint Venture with ATCO Energy Solutions Ltd., 15 Bcf of natural gas storage through the recently acquired Dimsdale natural gas storage facility, as well as AltaGas' 10 percent interest in MVP.